MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -AllowScreenshot
+This setting is supported on the following types of devices:

+- iOS/iPadOS
+- Samsung Knox
+- Windows Arm64 <!--- Windows Phone 8.1--->

-The AllowScreenshot parameter specifies whether to allow screenshots on devices.
-Valid values for this parameter are:
+The AllowScreenshot parameter specifies whether to allow screenshots on supported devices.
+Valid values are:

 - $true: Screenshots are allowed.
+This is the default value
 - $false: Screenshots aren't allowed.
-- $null (blank): The setting isn't configured.
-This is the default value.

-This setting is available on the following types of devices:

-- Windows Phone 8.1
-- Apple iOS 6+

 ```yaml
 Type: Boolean